A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Application

 where $u(\cdot)$ is a Gaussian process on the highway network.
 We consider Whittle--Mat\'ern fields with stationary parameters $\kappa,\tau>0$ and Generalized Whittle--Mat\'ern fields where $\tau$ and $\kappa$ are non-stationary following log-regressions

-For each of the two classes of models, we consider three scenarios for the smoothness parameter: when (1) $\nu$ is fixed to 0.5 or (2) 1.5, and (3) $\nu$ is estimated from the data.
-Thus, in total we have six different models.
+For each of the two classes of models, we consider three scenarios for the smoothness parameter: when (1) $\alpha$ is fixed to 1 or (2) 2, and (3) $\alpha$ is estimated from the data.

-The models are fitted to the data using \texttt{MetricGraph} and \texttt{inlabru} (the code available at \url{https://github.com/leninrafaelrierasegura/GWMF}).
-The posterior means of the parameter estimates can be seen in Tables \ref{table_stat} and \ref{table_nonstat}.
-All estimates in both tables are significantly different from zero.
+The six models are fitted to the data using \texttt{MetricGraph} and \texttt{inlabru} (the code is available at \url{https://github.com/leninrafaelrierasegura/GWMFMG}).
+Posterior means of the parameter estimates can be seen in Tables \ref{table_stat} and \ref{table_nonstat}.
+All estimates in both tables are significantly different from zero, except for the one marked with~$^*$.
 From Table \ref{table_stat}, we observe that the estimates for $\beta_0$, $\beta_1$, and $\sigma_e$ are relatively stable regardless of the smoothness of the field, suggesting that the effect of the covariate and the residual variability of the model remain robust across different levels of spatial smoothness.
-The estimates for $\tau$ and $\kappa$ are quite similar for the cases where $\nu=0.5$ and $\nu$ is estimated.
-However, they differ significantly for the case $\nu=1.5$, as the model needs to adjust to a smoother field.
-When $\nu=1.5$, the spatial process becomes smoother, requiring a larger $\kappa$ to reduce the spatial dependence range, allowing the correlation to decay more quickly over shorter distances.
-For the non-stationary models (Table \ref{table_nonstat}), we also observe some consistency in the estimates of $\beta_0$, $\beta_1$, and $\sigma_e$, especially when $\nu=0.5$ and $\nu$ is estimated.
-However, for the parameters $\theta_i$, $i=1,2,3,4$ in \eqref{logregressions}, the estimates vary considerably between the three cases, suggesting that the parameters in \eqref{logregressions} are sensitive to changes in $\nu$.
+The estimates for $\tau$ and $\kappa$ are quite similar for the cases where $\alpha=1$ and $\alpha$ is estimated.
+However, they differ significantly for the case $\alpha=2$, as the model needs to adjust to a smoother field, requiring a larger $\kappa$ to reduce the spatial dependence range, allowing the correlation to decay more quickly over shorter distances.
+For the non-stationary models (Table \ref{table_nonstat}), we also observe some consistency in the estimates of $\beta_0$, $\beta_1$, and $\sigma_e$.
+However, for the parameters $\theta_i$, $i=1,2,3,4$ in \eqref{logregressions}, the estimates vary considerably between the three cases, suggesting that the parameters in \eqref{logregressions} are sensitive to changes in $\alpha$.